What Are The Forex Trading Hours For Australian Currency Traders?

 What Australian Forex Broker Features Suit Traders?

 As mentioned earlier, all brokers are open during all hours that the major currency markets are active.
-There are though ways to work out which fx broker suits you including:
+There are however ways to work out which fx broker suits you including:

 a) Leverage Levels